 Dobbs is the winner of two national Emmy Awards: “Best Spot News Coverage on a Network” in 1980 for his reporting of a terrible earthquake in Italy and “Best Network Documentary” in 1989 for his story about environmental poisoning in America.
 He is the recipient of the “Distinguished Service Award” from the Society of Professional Journalists.

 In 1992, ABC asked Dobbs to move to New York City from his home in Evergreen, Colorado, where he had settled with his wife and their two boys after returning to the U.S. from Europe.
 Happy in their beautiful mountain community, he declined the offer and resigned from ABC to begin a multi-faceted career as a radio talk show host, newspaper opinion columnist, and television moderator.
 For six years, he hosted an Emmy Award-winning discussion program on Rocky Mountain PBS.

-A native of San Francisco, Dobbs has been married to Carol Walker Dobbs for more than thirty-five years.
+A native of San Francisco, Dobbs has been married to Carol Walker Dobbs for more than forty years.
 Their sons, Jason and Alex, born in England and France, respectively, traded a view of the Eiffel Tower for the Colorado Rockies as children and became excellent downhill and backcountry skiers.
 Greg taught them to ski black diamonds and has been trying to keep up ever since.